FREQUENTLY ASKED

 A good rule to follow: always connect the charger when not using for any extended period of time.
 Better yet, power all the way off and then plug into the charger.
 You will have a nice fresh tablet ready for your next use.

 In the meantime, if you still have the 3' usb/USB cable, plug the small end into the USB port of the tablet, and the larger end into any host USB port on a computer (computer on, tablet off).
 This is a slower charge, but you can get a full charge overnight.
+You can also use the cable with a 5V universal USB wall adapter.

 1) If you have let the battery discharge completely (not recommended) by having it set aside in sleep mode for a long period or when it was already low on charge, then you will have to connect to a charging solution for 15 minutes or so just to get it enough juice to attempt a start up.
 This situation can happen when you think it is charging because it is connected to the charger, but it is not actually charging the battery and finally discharges completely.